Muhammad ibn Hendushah Nakhjavani: Life

-With the guidance of Ghiyath al-Din Muhammad, Nakhjavani started writing the administrative manual of Dastur al-Katib fi Ta'yin al-Maratib, which he completed after 1358.
+With the guidance of Ghiyath al-Din Muhammad, Nakhjavani started writing the administrative manual of Dastur al-Katib fi Ta'yin al-Maratib, which he completed on 19 May 1360.
 Initially written for the last Ilkhanate ruler Abu Sa'id Bahadur Khan (r.
 1316–1335), it was dedicated to the Jalayirid ruler of Arabian Iraq and Azerbaijan, Shaykh Uways Jalayir (r.
 1356–1374).
 Regardless, Nakhjavani commends both rulers in the work, and portrays Shaykh Uways as the legitimate successor to the Ilkhanate.
 Similar attempts to connect the Jalayirids with the Ilkhanate were also made by other Jalayirid dignitaries, such as the historian Abu Bakr al-Qutbi al-Ahri, and the poets Salman Savaji (died 1376) and Nur al-Din Azhdari.

 The Dastur al-katib contains valuable information about the administration of the Ilkhanate realm, as well as the political ideology of the Jalayirids.
 One of the titles that Nakhjavani refers Shaykh Uways by in his work is notably the Persian royal title of shahanshah (King of Kings).
 He also makes several mentions of the concept of Iran as a political entity.